Archistein/CamVid/README.md

-# U-Net for Semantic Segmentation on CamVid Dataset
+# U-Net for Semantic Segmentation on CamVid Dataset without any pretrained weights

 [CamVid](https://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) (Cambridge-driving Labeled Video Database) is a road/driving scene understanding database which was originally captured as five video sequences with a 960×720 resolution camera mounted on the dashboard of a car.
 Those sequences were sampled adding up to 701 frames.
 Those stills were manually annotated with 32 classes: void, building, wall, tree, vegetation, fence etc.